Marta Cardona

-Marta Cardona de Miguel (born 26 May 1995) is a Spanish professional footballer who plays as a right winger for Liga F club Atlético de Madrid and the Spain women's national team.
+Marta Cardona de Miguel (born 26 May 1995) is a Spanish professional footballer who plays as a right winger for Serie A Femminile club Parma and the Spain women's national team.

 Club career

 Cardona started her career at Zaragoza CFF.
 She left the team of her city in 2018 for signing with Levante, where she rested one season before agreeing terms with Real Sociedad.

 Cardona moved to Real Madrid in the summer of 2020 following the end of her contract with Real Sociedad.
-She went on to have a brilliant first season with the capital club and was widely recognised as the most impactful attacker on the team.
+In her first season with the capital club she was widely recognised as the most impactful attacker on the team.
 Her efforts saw her awarded by Spanish daily Marca at the end of the season.

 Cardona suffered a series of injuries while at Real Madrid, causing her to consider retirement before she left the club to join Atlético Madrid Femenino in 2022.

 International career

 Cardona made her senior debut for Spain on 4 October 2019 in a UEFA Women's Euro 2021 qualifying Group D match against Azerbaijan.
 She scored the goal in Spain's 1–0 victory against Denmark in the UEFA Women's Euro 2022 group stage.